soaErikNord/soadocs/SimpleDev/SimpleDev.md

 3. Save the custom.less file.
 4. Zip up the file directory under the resources folder
 5. Log into the default theme as administrator (http(s)://<hostname>:<port>/enterpriseapi)
-6. Click on the administration wrench in the header.
+6. Click on the administration wrench in the header.<br/>
  ![Administration Header](../images/adminHeader.png)
 7. Click on the ![Config](../images/config.png) option in the left navigation panel
 8. Click on the ![Resources](../images/resources.png) link.
-9. Under the Resources section, click on the File Manager button.
+9. Under the Resources section, click on the File Manager button.<br/>
  ![Configure Resources](../images/configResources.png)
-10. Click on Upload a Zip Archive.
+10. Click on Upload a Zip Archive.<br/>
  ![Upload Zip](../images/uploadZip.png)
 11. Browse to the zip file, select it and click on the Open button.
-12. Click on the Upload button.
+12. Click on the Upload button.<br/>
  ![File Upload](../images/fileUpload.png)
 13. Click on the ![Close](../images/close.png) button to close the CMS window.
 14. Click  on the ![Custom Styles](../images/customstyles.png) link from the left navigation
-15. Validate that the default theme is selected in the Theme: drop down.
+15. Validate that the default theme is selected in the Theme: drop down.<br/>
  ![Developer Theme](../images/themedeveloper.png)
 16. In the Rebuild Styles box, click on the Rebuild Styles button.
-17. Either clear out the browser cache, open a private (incognito) window or a new browser all together, and validate that the new company logo is properly displaying.
+17. Either clear out the browser cache, open a private (incognito) window or a new browser all together, and validate that the new company logo is properly displaying.<br/>
  ![Acme Header](../images/acmeheader.png)

 #####Text, Font, Colors